Get rid of unwanted hair from anywhere – but not just by anyone!

 Traditional hair removal techniques such as shaving, plucking and waxing provide only temporary relief.
 The GentleLASE safely removes unwanted body hair without damaging the delicate pores and structures of the skin.
-Facial and bikini areas are usually done in less than ten minutes; legs and larger areas take a little longer.
+Facial and bikini areas are usually done in 15 minutes or less; legs and larger areas take a little longer.

 Lasers have been used for many years for a variety of cosmetic procedures including treating facial and leg veins, age spots and smoothing fine lines on the face.
 The GentleLASE; a revolutionary long-pulse high-energy alexandrite laser system, emits a gentle beam of light that passes through the skin, to the hair follicle where it is absorbed.
 The laser energy is transformed into heat, which can disable the follicle leaving the surrounding skin unchanged.
 The skin is further protected during treatment by a dynamic cooling process where a cryogen is sprayed onto the skin which cools the upper layers and provides additional comfort to the patient.
 The selectivity helps to protect the skin, while effectively treating the unwanted hair.

-Laser hair removal prices vary.
+Laser hair removal prices vary per area.
 Prices based on area to be treated and hair density.
 Prices will be given during the required consultation visit.

 Which treatment is right for you?